 Victimhood

-Even in the first episode of Netflix’s The Haunting of Hill House, there is constant incessant bickering that contributes to one character doing something bad.
+Even in the first episode of Netflix’s The Haunting of Hill House, there is constant, incessant bickering that contributes to one character doing something bad.
 This event sets the stage for the remainder of the series.

 Really, Hollywood, can there ever be any variation?

-Contrived closemouthed cousin
+The contrived closemouthed cousin

-Contrived confrontational arguing used to artificially inflate conflict in fiction has a close cousin that is used just as often.
+Contrived confrontational arguing used to inflate conflict in fiction artificially has a close cousin that is used just as often.
 It is where,

 One character asks another character an excellent question,